Australian shepherds are widely known for being playful, energetic, loyal,

 Ignore your dog’s barking.
-Often times, your dog will bark to get your attention.
+Oftentimes, your dog will bark to get your attention.
 Of course, if they are barking because they need to be fed or put outside, you should attend to their needs.
 But if those needs have been taken care of, do your best to ignore the barking.
-Once your dog does not get a reaction, they will likely calm down.
+Once your dog does not get a reaction, it will likely calm down.
 Once they stop barking, you can praise them with a treat.

 Training Your Australian Shepherd

 If you haven’t trained your Australian shepherd properly, then this is the perfect time to start.
 Whatever bad behavior your shepherd has, whether it’s barking at night or other bad behaviors, using the right training program is the key to having an obedient and happy pup.

 The training program I love and highly recommend is Brain Training For Dogs.

 With Brain Training For Dogs, you’ll save yourself a ton of time and effort.
 Instead of banging your head against the wall trying to figure out why your dog won’t listen, you’ll follow a path that has been tried, tested, and most importantly, that’s given proven results.
 Not to mention the fact, you’ll be able to fit the course around your schedule, not fit your schedule around a trainer or obedience class.

 So instead of worrying about whether they’re going to be well-behaved or not, you’ll only have to worry about how much fun you’ll have with them!

 And in most cases, it’s still going to be:

 - Cheaper than hiring a professional.

 - Cheaper than replacing everything they might break.